-The easiest way to share data is via a local siblingPage 387, 542.
+The easiest way to share data is via a local siblingPage 384, 514.
 This won't share only annexed data, but it instead will push everything, including the Git aspect of the dataset.
 First, we need to create a local sibling:

-[INFO] Adjusting remote git configuration [INFO] Running post-update hooks in all created siblings create\sibling(ok): /home/me/DVCvsDL/DVC-DataLad (dataset)
+''' [INFO] Running post-update hooks in all created siblings create_sibling(ok): /home/me/DVCvsDL/DVC-DataLad (dataset) '''